Founntain/TetraLeague.Overlay/README.md

 ## 🎖️ Usage

-For screenshots and examples look at the [examples section](#examples) at the bottom To use the overlay, simply use one of the following URLs:
+For screenshots and examples look at the [examples section](#examples) at the bottom.
+To use the overlay, simply use one of the following URLs:

 **Base URL**: `https://tetrio.founntain.dev/<mode>/<username>/web`